gbeliako/stract/CONTRIBUTING.md

 ## Setup

-- Install rust by following the steps outlined [here](https://www.rust-lang.org/tools/install).
+- Install rust by following the steps outlined [here](https://www.rust-lang.org/tools/install). (or just sudo apt install cargo pkg-config wasm)
 - Install clang and npm.
 - Install liburing.
 If you're using a Debian based Linux, you can install it by running `sudo apt install liburing-dev`.
 - Install [just](https://github.com/casey/just) by running `cargo install just`.
 This allows you to run the scripts in the `justfile` file.
 A justfile is basically a simple Makefile.